London with Kids: The Complete Family Guide to the British Capital

 Covent Garden

 Covent Garden is London at its most charming and theatrical.
-The covered market area is perfect for rainy days, and the street performers here are genuinely world-class -- your kids will be mesmerized.
+The covered market area is perfect for rainy days, and the street performers here are genuinely world-class - Olivia was mesmerised.
 The London Transport Museum is tucked right into the piazza and is hands-down one of the best interactive museums for children in the entire city.
-Seven Dials Market nearby is stroller-friendly and has enough food variety to satisfy even the pickiest eaters in your crew.
+Seven Dials Market nearby is pushchair-friendly and has enough food variety to satisfy even the pickiest eaters in your crew.

 Kensington

 Kensington is where London does family luxury.
-You are steps from the Natural History Museum, Science Museum, and the Victoria and Albert Museum -- all free.
+You're steps from the Natural History Museum, Science Museum, and the Victoria and Albert Museum - all free.
 Hyde Park and Kensington Gardens offer enormous green spaces where kids can run wild after a morning of museum-going.
 The Diana Memorial Playground, themed around Peter Pan, is worth the trip to Kensington alone.
-The neighborhood is quieter and more residential than central London, which can be a welcome change of pace when traveling with young children.
+The neighbourhood is quieter and more residential than central London, which can be a welcome change of pace when travelling with young children.

 Top Attractions for Kids

 London has an embarrassment of riches when it comes to family-friendly attractions.
 The best part?
 Many of the finest museums in the world are completely free.
-Here is where to focus your time.
+Here's where to focus your time.

 Natural History Museum

 This is the single attraction I recommend above all others for families visiting London.
-The building itself is jaw-dropping -- cathedral-like architecture that impresses adults and awes children equally.
+The building itself is jaw-dropping - cathedral-like architecture that impresses adults and awes children equally.
 The dinosaur gallery remains the star of the show, and the interactive zones in the Investigate Centre let kids touch real specimens.
-It is free, it is enormous, and you could easily spend half a day here.
+It's free, it's enormous, and you could easily spend half a day here.
 Arrive early or visit late in the afternoon to avoid the thickest crowds.

 London Eye

-Yes, it is touristy.
+Yes, it's touristy.
 Yes, the tickets are not cheap.
 But the London Eye is one of those experiences that genuinely delights kids of all ages.
 The slow rotation means even nervous children feel comfortable, and the enclosed capsules give you time to point out landmarks across the city.
-Book your tickets online in advance to skip the queue -- trust me, the queue without pre-booking can stretch to 45 minutes or more, and no child handles that well.
+Book your tickets online in advance to skip the queue - trust me, the queue without pre-booking can stretch to 45 minutes or more, and no child handles that well.

 Tower of London